We have information you must know before you buy the Q7.

 The Q7's power steering is speed-sensitive, reducing the amount of assistance at higher speeds to deliver more road feel.
 Steering isn't as heavy as that in the BMW X5, for example, but nor is it as light as that of the GMC Yukon.
 On-center feel is outstanding, with steering inputs met by quick response, and it's just 2.7 turns of the steering wheel from lock to lock.

-The Adaptive Air Suspension uses electronically controlled, air-filled shocks in place of traditional steel springs and allows the driver to select one of three firmness settings, as well as raise the vehicle to a ground clearance of 8.5 inches for deep snow or off-road driving.
+The Adaptive Air Suspension uses electronically controlled, air-filled bags in place of traditional steel springs and allows the driver to select one of three firmness settings, as well as raise the vehicle to a ground clearance of 9.4 inches for deep snow or off-road driving.
 The Comfort setting allows the suspension to absorb more road impacts for a relatively smooth ride at all situations.
 The Automatic mode offers compliance during straight-line travel, but stiffens up during cornering for tauter handling.
 The Dynamic mode lowers the vehicle 0.6 inches to a ground clearance of 6.5 inches, which lowers the center of gravity and enhances aerodynamics.
 Generally, we found the Q7's ride to be acceptable though firm, even in the softest Comfort setting.
 That's typical of a German sedan.
-We preferred the Automatic setting during normal driving in the 4.2 models we've driven because Automatic offered the best ride and handling balance.
+We preferred the Automatic setting during normal driving because Automatic offered the best ride and handling balance.
 The Dynamic setting was noticeably stiffer; rewarding during enthusiastic driving, but hard enough that we switched back to Automatic or Comfort for around-town motoring.

 The brakes feature four-wheel discs, ABS, Electronic Brake-force Distribution, and Brake Assist, all of which can help the driver maintain control after slamming on the binders.
 We found the Q7's brakes terrific: They were responsive, with a firm yet communicative pedal.
 There was no hint of brake fade whatsoever on our spirited drives.

 Adaptive Cruise Control goes a step further than conventional cruise control systems by using radar to maintain a constant distance between the Q7 and the vehicle ahead, accelerating and braking as necessary.
-The Q7's system is unusual in its ability to bring the vehicle to a complete stop, and then accelerate again all the way to speeds up to 90 miles per hour without any driver input.
+The Q7's system is unusual in its ability to bring the vehicle to a complete stop, and then accelerate again all the way up to 90 miles per hour without any driver input.
 The Q7 driver can specify how aggressively the system will operate, from sporty to leisurely.
-Most systems from other automakers will not stop the car completely.
+Many similar systems from other automakers will not stop the car completely.

 Side Assist employs a radar sensor mounted in the rear bumper to monitor the presence of vehicles occupying or entering the Q7's blind spots.
 The presence of a vehicle traveling alongside the Q7 within the 16.5-foot range of the sensor will prompt subtle amber LEDs to illuminate in the corresponding outside mirror housing.
 If a turn signal is switched on, indicating a pending lane change, the LEDs become brighter and start to flash.
 The system is active at speeds above 35 mph and can be deactivated.
 We found this system works well, helping alert us to cars in our blindspots while driving on L.A.'s I-405, one of the nation's busiest freeways.
 The system can be turned off when not desired.